-- Individualized attention: World-class physicians at Mass General and it's affiliates see each executive health patient, allowing patients ample opportunity to discuss concerns about achieving and maintaining a healthy lifestyle
+- Individualized attention: World-class physicians at Massachusetts General Hospital or one of its affiliates see each executive health patient, allowing patients ample opportunity to discuss concerns about achieving and maintaining a healthy lifestyle

-Participants in the Executive Physical Program can receive the full comprehensive exam or tailor their exam to include specific components, within their company's program guidelines. the physical exam is based on the age and gender guidelines established by the American Medical Association, along with the data from each client's personal health history which is completed prior to each exam.
+Participants in the Executive Physical Program can receive a full, comprehensive exam or tailor their exam to include specific components, within their company's program guidelines.
+The physical exam is based on age and gender guidelines established by the American Medical Association, along with the data from each client's personal health history which is completed prior to each exam.